 Psychosocial health and safety in the workplace is an often overlooked component in building a comprehensive workplace health and safety program.
-To establish a safe and healthy work environment, it is integral to implement a holistic workplace health and safety program dedicated to improving the quality of working life of your workforce, and that includes the consideration of psychological and social elements as well.
+To establish a safe and healthy work environment, it’s crucial to implement a holistic workplace health and safety program that’s dedicated to improving the quality of working life for your employees—taking into account psychological and social elements rather than just physical ones.

 The workplace experience has a significant impact on employee mental health and wellbeing.
 According to research, when businesses address psychological health and safety, they incur between 15% to 33% fewer costs related to psychological health issues.

 The Canadian Centre for Occupational Health & Safety identifies a number of psychosocial factors that influence occupational health and safety.
 If psychosocial factors are neglected, there’s the risk of increased workplace stress and behavioural conflict.
 This can ultimately lead to a dissatisfied, distressed, and disengaged workforce.